-The group organizer is responsible for the selection of youth.
-Group organizers are responsible for ensuring that the selected youth and their families are aware of their roles and responsibilities throughout the exchange.
+Each Group Organizer is responsible for selecting youth who will participate in the exchange and for twinning them with a youth in their twinned group.
+Group Organizers are responsible for ensuring that the selected youth and their families are aware of their roles and responsibilities throughout the exchange.

-Experiences Canada funds the travel costs for youth and chaperones based on a ratio of ten youth to one chaperone.
-A typical group size ranges from ten to thirty youth.
+The program funds the travel costs for youth and chaperones based on a ratio of ten youth to one chaperone.
+A typical group size ranges from ten to sixty youth.
 For larger groups, some participants may be responsible to cover their own costs.